Darling Downs: History

 By 1844, there were 26 properties including a number of sheep stations with more than 150,000 head.
 Local aboriginals and European squatters co-settled the area from the late 1840s onwards.
 Darling Downs then became known as the 'jewel in the diadem of squatterdom' with an elite 'pure merino' class living in comfortable houses.
 Sheep grazing was the dominant land-use on the Darling Downs for a century.
 More recently a shift to cultivation and cattle raising has occurred.

 In 1854, Charles Douglas Eastaughffe settled in the area.
 Spicers Gap Road opened up the area in the 1850s.
 Later the expansion of Queensland Rail's train networks and Cobb and Co's stagecoach transport greatly assisted access to the region.
 Gold was found in the district around this time, however it was agricultural activity that provided for the boom times ahead.

 The 1891 Australian shearers' strike started at Jondaryan.
 The Darling Downs experienced a water crisis as the Condamine River dried up during the severe drought of 1994/1995.

 During the early 20th century dairy was a significant industry for Queensland.
 The 1930s saw the peaking of the dairy industry on the Downs with 6,500 farms and over 200,000 milking cows.
 The Downs Co-operative Dairy Association expanded, constructed or purchased at least 10 butter and cheese factories across the Darling Downs.
 The Downs Co-operative Dairy Association Limited Factory in Toowoomba closed in 2006.

 In 2010, the population of the Darling Downs was estimated to be 241,537 people.

-In 2022, the Wieambilla police shootings took place, marking the first fundamentalist Christian terrorist attack in Australia.
+In 2022, the Wieambilla police shootings took place.